google/flax/docs_nnx/guides/randomness.md

 print(f'{y.shape = }')
 ```

+This implicit state handling style is less verbose than passing RNGs explicitly, and more closely resembles code in other deep learning frameworks like PyTorch.
+However, as we'll see in the following sections, using implicit state makes it less obvious how to apply jax transformations to your Modules.
+With explicit state, you can usually use tranforms like `jax.vmap` directly.
+With implicit state, you'll need to some extra tricks with `nnx.vmap` to make everything work.
+Because of this additional complexity, we recommend that new flax projects stick to the explicit style.

++++

 ## Filtering random state

 Implicit random state can be manipulated using [Filters](https://flax.readthedocs.io/en/latest/guides/filters_guide.html) just like any other type of state.
 It can be filtered using types (`nnx.RngState`, `nnx.RngKey`, `nnx.RngCount`) or using strings corresponding to the stream names (refer to [the Flax NNX `Filter` DSL](https://flax.readthedocs.io/en/latest/guides/filters_guide.html#the-filter-dsl)).
 Here's an example using `nnx.state` with various filters to select different substates of the `Rngs` inside a `Model`: